-- 52.20 Should either party wish to appeal the decision of the Discipline Committee, they shall inform the Executive Officers in writing within fifteen (15) days of receiving the decision.
-Any appeal must be related to: - (a) the findings of the Discipline Committee; or - (b) the severity of the sanction. - 52.21 The Members' Appeals and Review Committee (MARC) shall hear any appeal within fifteen (15) days.
+- registered mail, email or courier, requiring a signature, or electronic acknowledgement, upon receipt. - 52.201 Should either party wish to appeal the decision of the Discipline Committee, they shall inform the Executive Officers in writing within fifteen (15) days of receiving the decision.
+Any appeal must be related to: - (a) the findings of the Discipline Committee; or - (b) the severity of the sanction. - 52.242 The Members' Appeals and Review Committee (MARC) shall hear any appeal within fifteen (15) days.
 This shall be completed by documentary review.
-The decision of the MARC is final.

-- 52.22 The complainant(s) and the respondent(s) shall be notified of the decision and rationale of the MARC without delay by registered mail, email, or courier, requiring a signature or electronic acknowledge upon receipt. - 52.23 Any member who has been expelled from the Union shall forfeit all rights and benefits of membership. - 52.24 Any member who has been expelled from the Union may apply to the Board of Directors for reinstatement after five (5) years.
+The decision of the MARC is final. - 52.223 The complainant(s) and the respondent(s) shall be notified of the decision and rationale of the MARC without delay by registered mail, email, or courier, requiring a signature or electronic acknowledge upon receipt. - 52.234 Any member who has been expelled from the Union shall forfeit all rights and benefits of membership. - 52.245 Any member who has been expelled from the Union may apply to the Board of Directors for reinstatement after five (5) years.
 This may be granted by a two-thirds (2/3) vote.